-NAMI Massachusetts is hosting a series of panels focused on how diverse communities think about and address mental health, experience specific barriers, contemplate changes needed, promote recovery and healing, and build resilience.
-We have invited a panel of speakers to discuss mental health issues in their communities and what type of changes need to happen in order to achieve “Mental Health for All.”
+NAMI Massachusetts hosted a series of panels focused on how diverse communities think about and address mental health, experience specific barriers, contemplate changes needed, promote recovery and healing, and build resilience.
+We invited a panel of speakers to discuss mental health issues in their communities and what type of changes need to happen in order to achieve “Mental Health for All.”

 - Tonisha Pinckney (moderator)

 - Helina Fontes

 - George Halfkenny

 - Jasmine Quinones

 Dr. Tonisha M. Pinckney, Ph.D., MSCJ, MAFF, CFE, CBE, CSCD, CCII (known as Dr. Toni) is a humanitarian and social justice activist with expertise in criminal/social justice, financial crimes & fraud examination, mental health parity & awareness, leadership, and areas related to diversity, equity, and inclusion.
 As a relationship coach and mediator.
 Dr. Toni runs the financial forensics and business consulting firm, Revelatus Consulting, LLC, specializing in various forms of mediation, leadership coaching, diversity/equity/inclusion training and consulting, and non-profit board management.
 She is also a Visiting Assistant Professor of Criminal Justice at Salem State University, a Lecturer at Lasell University, and a Part-time Professor of Business Administration at Northcentral University.